-30. Investments in subsidiaries and associates
+30. Investments in associates

-Company Activity Share in capital Carrying value in thousands of BGN Dec 2009 UniCredit Factoring AD Factoring activities 100.0% 3,000 Hypovereins Immobilien EOOD Transport services and real estate lending activities 100.0% 654 UniCredit Consumer Financing AD Consumer lending and other similar activities in line with the applicable law and regulations 49.9% 19,574 UniCredit Leasing EAD Leasing activities 24.4% 1,771 Cash Service Company AD Accepting, processing, safekeeping and delivering of valuable consignments with banknotes and coins to the banks 20.0% 2,500 Pirelli Real Estate AD Management of real estate portfolio 25.0% - Total 27,499
+Company Activity Share in capital Carrying value in thousands of BGN Dec 2009 UniCredit Consumer Financing AD Consumer lending and other similar activities in line with the applicable law and regulations 49.9% 17,735 UniCredit Leasing EAD Leasing activities 24.4% 2,401 Cash Service Company AD Accepting, processing, safekeeping and delivering of valuable consignments with banknotes and coins to the banks 20.0% 2,375 Pirelli Real Estate AD Management of real estate portfolio 25.0% - Total 22,511

-As described in Note 3 (h) (ii) g), investments in subsidiaries and associates comprise of equity participations in entities where Bank exercises either control or significant influence.
+As described in note 3 (i) (ii) g), investments in associates comprise of equity participations in entities where Bank exercises significant influence.